 Robin W. Pearson

-While her family history gave her the story to tell, her professional experiences gave her the skills to tell it effectively.
-Armed with her degree from Wake Forest University, she has corrected grammar up and down the East coast in her career as an editor and writer that started with Houghton Mifflin Company twenty-five years ago.
+While her family history gave her the stories to tell, her professional experiences gave her the skills to tell them effectively.
+Armed with her degree from Wake Forest University, she has corrected grammar up and down the East Coast in her career as an editor and writer that started with Houghton Mifflin Company more than twenty-five years ago.
 Since then she has freelanced with magazines, parenting journals, textbooks, and homeschooling resources.